Capablanca: Minimum Vertex Cover Solver

 usage: cover [-h] -i INPUTFILE [-a] [-b] [-c] [-v] [-l] [--version]

-Estimating the Minimum Vertex Cover with an approximation factor of 4/3 for large enough undirected graphs encoded as a Boolean adjacency matrix stored in a file.
+Estimating the Minimum Vertex Cover with an approximation factor of < 2 for an undirected graph encoded as a Boolean adjacency matrix stored in a file.

 options: